 Faculty members are published specialists in rhetoric, writing studies, English as a second language (ESL), technical and professional writing, and new media studies.

-You can earn a combined bachelor’s/master’s degree that combines the WRD major with a graduate program, including our master’s program in Writing Rhetoric and Discourse.
-We also offer a combined Bachelor of Arts in Writing, Rhetoric and Discourse/Master of Secondary Education in English degree.
-All of these programs allow you to complete a bachelor’s degree and a graduate degree in five years.
+You can earn a combined bachelor’s + master’s degree that combines a WRD major with a graduate program, including our master’s program in Writing Rhetoric and Discourse.
+We also offer a combined bachelor’s + master’s in Writing, Rhetoric and Discourse and Secondary Education in English degree.
+All of these programs allow you to complete a bachelor’s degree and a graduate degree in as few as five years.